ivangfr/springboot-kafka-connect-jdbc-streams/README.md

   - Open a new terminal and inside `springboot-kafka-connect-jdbc-streams` root folder.

-  - To start application, run
+  - To start application, run:

     - **For JSON (de)serialization**